 April is Sexual Assault Awareness Month.

-Every 92 seconds, an American is sexually assaulted.
+Every 107 seconds, someone in America is sexually assaulted.

 Throughout all of April, opportunities to make shirts for UMBC's Clothesline Project will be made available in the Women's Center.
 Community members wishing to make a shirt can let someone at the front desk know they are interested in making a shirt and a staff member will be able to assist you.